algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ### Electronic circuit diagrams
 The power management of the board follows this diagram :
 ![Power management diagram](data/power_diagram.png)
-Here, the connections for the Seeed Board, the SIM[^11] module and the GPS module :
+You can find the connections for the Seeed Board, the SIM[^11] module and the GPS module in the following document:
 ![SIM[^11], GPS, and Seeed board connections](data/easyEDA-connections.png)([easyEDA[^14] sketch here](data/easyEDA-connections.json))

 To dive into the electronic circuits of the PCB[^8], there is the [PCB[^8] circuit schematic](data/SportShield-Electronics-diagram.png) provided by the company.
 However, this sematic is not up to date.
 The most important is the absence of the Q5 MOSFET[^6] used to cut the battery to other components using the control pin D9.

 # 3. Set-up the environnement

-This is a tutoriel of how to upload in the hardware, the code we had been given :
+This is a tutorial of how to upload in the hardware, the code we had been given:

 ## 1. Download and install the Arduino® IDE
 Download the executable according to the OS[^15] from [the official website](https://www.arduino.cc/en/software).